Even when we’re not in the throes of tax time, it’s a good idea to have an idea of what certain federal income tax terminology means.

 Your adjusted gross income, or AGI, is your total income minus certain adjustments.
 Some of these adjustments include tax deductions for retirement account contributions, interest paid on student loans, spousal support (alimony) payments and certain expenses that school teachers pay out of pocket.

 Where to find it: Your AGI is listed on your federal income tax return (IRS Form 1040).
-For example, it’s on Line 11 of your return for 2020.

 3. Tax credit